Sneezing, coughs and colds

 They are different to having flu and are caused by tiny micro-organisms (germs!) called viruses that easily spread from one person to another.
 The viruses are spread when we cough and sneeze, and sneezes can travel out of your nose at up to 100 miles an hour, spreading germs up to 2-3 metres away.
 Revolting!

-When you have a cold or a cough you might feel hot or cold – this may be a sign that you’re getting ill.
+When you have a cold or a cough, you might feel hot or cold – this may be a sign that you’re getting ill.
 Your temperature may be high, you could feel headachy, sick, have a sore throat or an aching body.
-You might feel tired or not feel like eating, and you are very likely to have a runny or snotty nose!
+You might feel tired or not feel like eating, and you are likely to have a runny or snotty nose!
 Having a cold is no fun.

-Colds cannot be cured by antibiotics.
-So the best thing to do is get plenty of rest and drink plenty of fluids.
+Colds cannot be cured by antibiotics, so the best thing to do is get plenty of rest and drink plenty of fluids.

-Don’t forget to CATCH IT – with a tissue, BIN IT – put the tissue in the bin, and KILL IT – wash your hands.
+Remember to CATCH IT – with a tissue, BIN IT – put the tissue in the bin, and KILL IT – wash your hands.

-Try learning this song to help you stop the spread of germs when you have flu, a cough or a cold.
+Learn this song to help you stop the spread of germs when you have flu, a cough or a cold.

 Tune: Frere Jacques

 Germs are always flying